by University of California - Berkeley

 The team's findings were published recently in the journal Environmental Science: Water Research & Technology.

-"The pollutants that hold back the potential of this rarely come one at a time," said study lead author Joe Charbonnet, who conducted this research as a graduate student in civil and environmental engineering.
-"It makes sense that we fight back with a treatment technology that has these impressive double abilities to take out both and organics.
+"The pollutants that hold back the potential of this water source rarely come one at a time," said study lead author Joe Charbonnet, who conducted this research as a graduate student in civil and environmental engineering.
+"It makes sense that we fight back with a treatment technology that has these impressive double abilities to take out both toxic metals and organics.
 We suspected that the mineral-coated sand was special, but the way it continues to impress us with multiple capabilities is rather extraordinary."

 Cities often discard stormwater as pollution because it picks up contamination like lead particles left behind from decades of leaded gasoline emissions or pesticides from lawns.
 Exposure to these chemicals is associated with slow neurological development in children and some types of cancer.
 However, researchers say that their coated sand material could be installed in rain gardens in places like parking lots where stormwater can be collected and cleaned.
 They estimate that this material could remove metals from stormwater for over a decade in a typical infiltration system, which would convey runoff into underground aquifers.
 The researchers see this material turning pollution into a solution for strained water supplies, particularly in parched cities that pay to import water.

 "Rainwater used to percolate into the soil and recharge aquifers," said David Sedlak, professor of civil and environmental engineering and co-author of the paper.
-"That changed when we covered landscapes with hard surfaces like roads and buildings.
+"That changed when we covered city landscapes with hard surfaces like roads and buildings.
 As water-stressed cities try to figure out how to get urban stormwater back into the ground, we have serious concerns about the quality of that water.
 Our coated sands can remove not one, but two major classes of contaminants that threaten groundwater quality during stormwater infiltration."

 To make the filtration media, the scientists coated sand particles with manganese oxide, a naturally-occurring nontoxic mineral commonly found in soil.
 Work has already begun to investigate how well this material performs at large scales.
 Researchers have deployed large test columns of the mineral-coated sands to treat stormwater at sites in Los Angeles and Sonoma, California.